TheWorkoutDigest

 YouTube Video

-If you’ve ever watched the Rocky movies, you’re likely familiar with the idea of hanging crunches.
+Hanging crunches are an advanced ab workout done with the pull-up bar.
+Hanging crunches are recognizable from the Rocky movies.
 Instead of tucking your feet up in the rafters of a barn, though, you can hang from a pull-up bar (or the monkey bars at your local playground, as shown in the video above).

-When doing these pull up bar abs exercises, perform one rep of the toes to bar exercise.
+When doing the pull-up bar ab workout, perform one rep of the toes to bar exercise.
 When the toes reach the bar, swing the legs up over the bar so that it rests underneath your knees, and you’re using your legs to stay in place.

 When you feel secure, let go and slowly lower yourself so you’re hanging upside down (you might want to have someone close by who can spot you).
 From this point, follow these cues: